-Away for the Day is an initiative we started to get cell phones out of the classroom in elementary and middle schools.
+An initiative started by the Screenagers team to get cell phones out of the classroom in elementary and middle schools.
 Research shows that elementary and middle schoolers do better with phones away during school hours.
 This movement is giving you—parents, teachers, school leaders, and concerned individuals—tools so that you can go to your school and help institute policies where phones are put away.

-Book by Tammy Fisher, PhD, one of the school counselors in Screenagers Next Chapter: There's Always Something Going Right Second Edition: Workbook for Creating Truly Great Schools
+There's Always Something Going Right Second Edition: Workbook for Creating Truly Great Schools — Tammy Fisher, PhD